brandur/sorg/content/fragments/codeword.md

 ---
 title: Codeword
 published_at: 2016-04-07T08:44:20Z
+hook: UNWRITTEN.
+This should not appear on the front page.
 ---

 Those of you tuned into San Francisco will already know that last year jwz